 TISSUE DONATION IS CRITICAL TO FIND TREATMENTS!
 Click here to learn more.

 The EHE Foundation aims to identify and support impactful research that expands our understanding of EHE and accelerates the development of treatments and a cure for EHE.
-The 2023 EHE Research Grants funding cycle is officially open.
-We invite researchers to submit an application and join in our commitment to promote collaboration, information, and resource sharing among the EHE community including patients, clinicians and researchers globally.
+The 2024 EHE Research Grants funding cycle is open.
+We invite researchers to submit an application and join in our global commitment to promote collaboration, information, and resource sharing among the EHE community including patients, clinicians, and researchers.
 For more information or to apply for a grant, download the EHE Research Grant Submission Guidelines.

 Timeline | Dates |